-- To improve your appearance: a variety of dental malocclusions may compromise you appearance.
+- To improve your appearance: a variety of dental malocclusions may compromise your appearance.
 This may include crowding of your teeth to proclined (forward projecting) upper front teeth.

 - To improve the functional relation of your upper and lower teeth: your upper and lower back teeth come together while chewing and swallowing.
 The front teeth when too proclined lead to disorders like mouth breathing or acquired tongue thrusting.
 Getting malocclusions treated at the correct age will help improve various oral functions.

 - To improve general dental heath: crowding or teeth that are not in proper alignment are difficult to keep clean resulting in caries and periodontal problems.
 Orthodontic treatment can get these teeth into proper alignment thereby improving the general dental health.

 Orthodontic treatment is generally performed in children and adolescents, that is, individuals in their growing age, as the results expected are better.
 However this treatment can also be undertaken by adults.
 With improvements in techniques, the results achieved are becoming more reliable.

 Some pointers that indicate that your child might need orthodontic treatment are:

 - Crowding: The teeth may overlap each other instead of being in proper alignment.

 - Spacing: There may be large gaps between the teeth; this can compromise aesthetics as well as result in food impaction between the teeth.

 - Open bite: The upper and lower front teeth may not be aligned properly resulting in a perceptible gap between them when the patient bites.
 This can compromise the function and aesthetics of the individual as well as result in oral habits such as tongue thrusting and mouth breathing.

 - Poor alignment of your front teeth: The upper front teeth may show excessive proclination or may retroclined in relation to the lower front teeth.
 The reverse may also be true where your lower front teeth are outwardly inclined as compared to your upper front teeth.
 In both these cases, aesthetics and function are compromised.

 - Traumatic bite: When the upper and lower front teeth show excessive overlap such that they rub against each other or the palate when the teeth are brought together, the condition is referred to as deep or traumatic bite.
 In such cases, it is important to get the condition treated as soon as it is detected to avoid trauma to the teeth or the soft tissue.

 - Crossbite: Normally, the upper teeth are placed outwards while the lower teeth are placed inwards; when this relation is reversed, it is known as crossbite.
 The condition can result in poor function of teeth as well as trauma to the cheeks and gums.

 - Treatment of impacted teeth: Impacted teeth are those teeth which do not erupt / appear in the oral cavity at the correct age and may stay buried in the jaw bone.
 These teeth can cause complications ranging from poor appearance to dental cysts.
 Braces may be used to assist in the eruption of such teeth.

-Dental Braces is one of the names given to fixed orthodontic appliances.
+Dental Braces are one of the names given to fixed orthodontic appliances.
 Orthodontics is the dental speciality that deals with the treatment of malocclusions, that is, deviation in the position of teeth or the upper and lower jaws.
 These malocclusions may be treated using fixed (dental braces) or removable appliances.

 Braces consist of brackets (rectangular slots that are attached to your teeth) and wires.
 Braces work on the principal that when force is applied on bone it undergoes remodelling, that is, some areas will show bone formation and some areas will show bone resorption.
 They work by applying slow but sustained force on your teeth; this force in turn is transmitted to the bone.
 Areas where pressure is being applied will show resorption while areas where tension is created will show bone formation.
 This controlled force over time will cause the movement of your teeth in the bone allowing them to come into the proper alignment.(2✔ ✔Trusted Source

 Studies suggest that the best results can be achieved when the child is in his/her growing age.
 Parents should visit a dentist when the child is around 7 yrs old so as to get any interceptive orthodontic measures if possible.
-At this age, interception of a malocclusion can reduce the degree of subsequent treatment.
+At this age, interception of a malocclusion can reduce the degree of subsequent treatment.(3✔ ✔Trusted Source

 Fixed orthodontics can be performed for all ages.
-However, the best time to go for this treatment is 10-18 yrs.Treatment options
+However, the best time to go for this treatment is 10-18 yrs.

 Treatment options for braces are:

 - Traditional metal wired braces are of stainless steel and are the most common type of braces.
 They consist of metal bracket and the metal wire secured either using elastics or they may be self ligating, where there is no need for the elastics.
 The main disadvantage of these braces is the poor aesthetics due to the obvious display of metal.

 - Lingual braces: Traditional braces are fixed to the front or visible part of your teeth.
 Lingual braces are however attached to the lingual or inner surface of your teeth making them a more aesthetic treatment alternative.
 The disadvantage with this treatment option is that it cannot be used for all cases.

 - Titanium braces are similar to stainless steel braces and are indicated in patients who are allergic to nickel.
 Their disadvantage is their greater cost and metallic appearance.

 - Clear aligners: These are customized appliances made of plastic that offer the advantage of being more aesthetic.
 They can be removed by the patient while brushing and eating food.
 This system however has its disadvantage of being very expensive and as all types of tooth movements are not possible, the scope is also limited.

 - Suresmile system: This is a computer-assisted system for diagnosis, treatment planning and fabrication of the brackets.
 The system consists of scanners that scan the teeth and formulate a treatment plan.
 The dentist can send the information to specialized labs that fabricate the brackets.
-The disadvantage of this system is their high cost and, being a relatively new system, it may not be available with all dentists.
+The disadvantage of this system is its high cost and, being a relatively new system, it may not be available with all dentists.